Matthew Muller: Folsom Lake abduction and rape (1993)

 Muller pleaded guilty to kidnapping and rape charges in June 2025 in Sacramento County for a crime he committed in 1993.
 At age 16, Muller forced a teen couple from their tent at Folsom Lake with a gun.
 Muller carried the female victim away to rape her after tying the male victim up.
 He was sentenced to 11 years to life in prison.

 Santa Clara County home invasions (2009)

-In January 2025, Muller entered a guilty plea for two home invasions, one in Palo Alto and the other in Mountain View, in September and October of 2009, for which he was originally a suspect.
+In January 2025, Muller entered a guilty plea for two home invasions, one in Palo Alto and the other in Mountain View, in September and October 2009, for which he was originally a suspect.
 In both cases, the victims awoke to find Muller on top of them, after which he drugged them with NyQuil and informed them he intended to rape them.
 They both persuaded Muller to let them go without sexually assaulting them.
 Upon leaving, he gave them crime prevention advice, such as suggesting one of them get a dog for protection.
 DNA testing confirmed Muller was the perpetrator of the crimes.
 He was sentenced in March 2025 to two life sentences for the cases.